There’s a fever that goes around in the spring time: horse fever.

 - They cost a lot of money.
 A sound horse that has a good foundation often carves a hole in your pocket.
 Don’t be surprised to spend over $1,500 just for the horse.
 Then there’s tack (a good saddle could cost as much as the horse!) and feed, vet bills, farrier bills, bills bills bills …

 - There is no ‘one size fits all’.
-When it comes to getting tack, finding a training method and fixing behavioural problems, horses don’t come with a ‘one size fits all’ manual.
+When it comes to getting tack, finding a training method and fixing behavioural problems, horses don’t come with a one-size-fits-all manual.
 You have to constantly be ready for change.
 For those of us who like predictability, horses aren’t such a good fit.

 - There’s dirty work to be done.
 If you get a gelding, you’re in for a fun annual tradition called sheath cleaning.
 If you keep your horse indoors, there’s poop scooping every day of the year.
 Shedding season is also less than pleasant, especially when you seem to swallow more hair than you brush off your horse.

 - There is never a day off.
 Being a horse parent is a huge commitment.
 You have to be on call every day.
-By the time all your chores are done, the dreaminess of riding could be out the window.
+By the time all your chores are done, the dream of riding could be out the window.

 - Horses are herd animals.
 This means that being alone is not a good option for horses.
 But once you have two, taking one out for a trail ride becomes nearly impossible, so you end up with three… Hey!
 Why stop there?

 - Horses make really great companions.
 They’re charming, intuitive, honest, and you can tell them anything.
+There is something almost spiritual about earning a horse’s trust and learning to communicate with them.

 I know there are less pros than cons listed in this post, but I assure you that the pros far outweigh the cons if you let them.
 Here’s to having horses!